GauravP7/PACER-Training/README.md

 <h3>Learnings</h3>
 <ul>
   <li>
-    Learnt about <a href="https://drive.google.com/open?id=1TW6W8uttszW6XMdM2E5MCk092pm_-AJqQ9JYQPi7Ln4">Python</a>, difference with other languages, differnce between tuples and lists, difference between a method and a function, difference between a parameter and an argument, GIL, multithreading, Regex, copy package and old and new style class, tuple packing and unpacking, memory profiling of if-else v. try-catch block to compare the memory consumption and time taken by these two programming constructs.
+    <a href="https://drive.google.com/open?id=1TW6W8uttszW6XMdM2E5MCk092pm_-AJqQ9JYQPi7Ln4">Learnt about Python</a>, difference with other languages, differnce between tuples and lists, difference between a method and a function, difference between a parameter and an argument, GIL, multithreading, Regex, copy package and old and new style class, tuple packing and unpacking, memory profiling of if-else v. try-catch block to compare the memory consumption and time taken by these two programming constructs.
   </li>
   <li>Learnt about Celery Overview, learnt about Django overview, features and working with the Model-View-Template architecture.
 Learnt about MySQL - its different engine types, Collation and Character set, difference between Text and JSON datatypes.
 Brushed up on different normal forms in DBMS and learnt to create a normalized database.</li>
   <li>Created the Requirements analysis document (RAD) which should include the introduction, purpose scope, objective and success criteria of the project.</li>